Ranjith54321/SocietyFinancialManagement/README.md

     -Report generation -Tracking of payment activities

   note : the sender mail shoud be

+  Enable signin from less secure apps in Gmail: by click this [link](https://myaccount.google.com/security)